domnanob/domnanob/README.md

 🚀 **Outside the terminal:**
 When I’m not debugging loops, you’ll find me smashing tennis balls, leveling up in games, or capturing life through photography 📸.

-✨ Creating projects since 8 years
+✨ Creating projects for more than 6 years

 🎯 I already got my degree and searching opportunities in Vienna